Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 ﻿# Fundamental Definitions
 ## Prerequisites
 In this document, all the definitions of the fundamental concepts within the Nextome Hub are provided.
+Before reading this document, it is recommended that you read the document 'The two technologies and the tools'.

 The content of this document is essential for understanding the meaning of the documents:

+-   SDK Documentation
+-   Web APIs Documentation
+-   Map View Documentation
 -   Nextome Hub Web Guide
--   Venue Configurator Guide
--   SDK Documentation
--   API Documentation
--   Map View and Flutter Map Documentation
--   Tag Tracking Installation Guide
+-   Installation Guide for Smartphone - based localization
--   Smartphone Tracking Installation Guide
+-   Installation Guide for Tag Tracking

-The foundational documents for understanding this document are:

--   The two technologies
--   The tools

 ## Introduction and Context
 For the operation of the two Nextome technologies, the following steps are necessary: